The-Mist-Development/Steam-Wishlist-Bot/README.md

 ## Using the code
 Using Node.js, you can either run this repo as a standalone bot, or integrate the code into your own bot.
 Make sure to install all the packages listed in `package.json`.
+Make sure to include all the `.env` variables shown in `.env.default`.

 The core code is everything in the `/src` directory.